wzbillings/targets-uga-gacrc/README.md

 Code in `_targets.R` will attempt to detect if you are able to launch SLURM jobs and if not (e.g. you are not on the HPC or are using Open On Demand) it will fall back to using `crew::crew_controller_local()`.

+sapelo2 doesn't set a default for the `ntasks` slurm parameter while most other Slurm setups do, apparently.
+So you must make sure your controller adds the line `"#SBATCH --ntasks=1"` to the slurm submission scripts or they will fail and hang forever.
+I think Will Landau (the targets developer) intends to make this a targets default but I don't know what the timeline on that is.

 ## Acknowledgements

 This is mostly copied from Eric Scott's [UAHPC template](https://github.com/cct-datascience/targets-uahpc), he was super helpful getting things working on the targets help forum.